unframework/ng-ux-tips/_posts/2015-08-01-dropdown-focus-and-blur.md

 The `deep-blur` directive only fires the blur callback when the user focus completely leaves the parent and all of its children; if the user switches focus between elements "under" the directive's element, no blur callback is triggered.
 This is why it is called "deep" blur - this directive is aware of the entire depth of the HTML elements under it.
 The [angular-deep-blur project homepage](http://myplanet.github.io/angular-deep-blur/) has a live demo that uses a dropdown menu as an example (not unexpectedly!).

 The above example is now very close to the expected "native-style" behaviour of dropdowns with regard to clicks and keyboard focus.
+Naturally, all of this should also be encapsulated inside a reusable component, so that the dropdown-specific display/behaviour logic does not pollute the containing view's controller.

 Responding when the user clicks away from a dropdown menu is a subtle but important part of expected UX; not implementing that behaviour is a kind of omission that stumps the user flow and lowers the perceived quality of the entire interface.
 Implementing it is also surprisingly non-trivial, but the [angular-deep-blur](http://myplanet.github.io/angular-deep-blur/) removes a lot of the complexity of the task.